-- Rabbits usually grind teeth for expressing their feeling.
+- Rabbits usually grind their teeth to express their feeling.
 So you must check rabbit teeth.

 - Observe your teeth grindings.

-- Hear the sound grindings properly and check how’s it makes a sound.
+- Hear the sound grindings properly and check how it makes a sound.

 - The rabbit may grind in pain or discomfort.

-- Check your pet’s meal if it has food correctly or not.
+- Check your pet’s meal to see if it has food correctly or not.

-Rabbits always make you feel cheerful and playful, but sometimes rabbits might feel uneasy and unhealthy, so you should be attentive to your rabbits’ behavior.
+Rabbits always make you feel cheerful and playful.
+Still, sometimes rabbits might feel uneasy and unhealthy, so you should be attentive to your rabbits’ behavior.

 Rabbits can grind their teeth by several things, such as pain or emotion.
-There would be chances that your pet rabbit is nibbling by pain.
-As we know, rabbits can’t express their emotion by words, so we need to check their feelings by gesture and behavior, mainly when rabbits mostly communicate things with teeth.
+There would be chances that your pet rabbit is nibbling in pain.
+As we know, rabbits can’t express their emotion through words, so we need to check their feelings through gestures and behavior, mainly when rabbits communicate things with teeth.

 Dental pain can be a part of your rabbit’s teeth grind.
 Your rabbit may have pain in its mouth or toothache.
-You can check your pet rabbit’s mouth from inside if the rabbit has any cut, swelling around.
-Swelling can make rabbits grind teeth, and rabbit grinding teeth can make them feel uneasy, frustrated.
+You can check your pet rabbit’s mouth from the inside to see if the rabbit has any cuts or swelling around it.
+Swelling can make rabbits grind their teeth, and rabbits grinding teeth can make them feel uneasy and frustrated.

 Sounds of grinding

-Rabbits grinding teeth makes noise, so you need to hear its sound carefully.
-It might take time to figure out the proper sound, if it is loud or soft, but you have to do it as a good rabbit owner.
+Rabbits grinding teeth make noise, so you need to hear its sound carefully.
+It might take time to figure out the proper sound, whether loud or soft, but you have to do it as a good rabbit owner.
 The loud sound of rabbit grinding can make you feel a lot about it because it can cause significant diseases such as cancer.
-If you think so, it will be good to take your rabbit to the vet as soon as possible.
+If you think so, taking your rabbit to the vet as soon as possible will be good.

 Pain is also a kind of emotion itself, but sometimes rabbits might feel loneliness and the things that it’s missing.
-Animals can’t tell us verbally, but they have felt the same as humans.
+Animals can’t tell us verbally but have felt the same as humans.
 You can see changes in your rabbit’s behavior if you leave them alone almost for 2-3 days.
-They will Rabbit grinding teeth come as an emotion as well.
-You can’t assume if your rabbit is grinding teeth in pain or by feeling.
+They will rabbit grinding teeth come as an emotion as well.
+You can’t assume if your rabbit is grinding its teeth in pain or by feeling.

-express angriness by their grinding teeth, or they will speak alone they were feeling same grinding the teeth.
-They care about their owner and other pet animal friend, and when they leave, they express their emotions.
+Express angriness through their grinding teeth, or they will speak alone if they were feeling the same grinding their teeth.
+They care about their owner and other pet animal friends, and they express their emotions when they leave.

 Your rabbit might have the habit of grinding in sleep.
-As humans snore while sleeping, the same things happen as rabbits, and sometimes they also grind while sleeping.
+As humans snore while sleeping, the same things happen to rabbits, and sometimes they also grind while sleeping.